Coach answers the call: Tim Walz accepts VP nomination

 “Hope, Gus and Gwen, you are my entire world, and we love you,” Walz said.

-His son Gus could be seen standing and applauding his father, shouting out “That’s my dad.”
+In an emotional moment, his son Gus stood up and applauded his father, shouting out: “That’s my dad.”

 “This is a big part of what this election is about: Freedom,” Walz said.
 “When Republicans use the word ‘freedom,’ they mean the government should be free to invade your doctors’ offices, corporations free to pollute your air and water and banks free to take advantage of their customers.”